ginkgobioworks/scatter-matrix/README.md

 To install:

 ```
-npm install --save @ginkgobioworks/scatter-matrix
+npm install --save scatter-matrix
 ```

-If you're not using [npm](https://www.npmjs.com) as a package manager, this library is available in a [UMD](https://github.com/umdjs/umd) build at [unpkg](https://unpkg.com/@ginkgobioworks/scatter-matrix) that you can use in a `<script>` tag in the browser, or install with bower.
+If you're not using [npm](https://www.npmjs.com) as a package manager, this library is available in a [UMD](https://github.com/umdjs/umd) build at [unpkg](https://unpkg.com/scatter-matrix) that you can use in a `<script>` tag in the browser, or install with bower.
 The UMD build makes `ScatterMatrix` available as a `window.ScatterMatrix` global variable.